naccdata/nacc-attribute-deriver/docs/index.md

 The NACC Attribute deriver works in coordination with the Attribute Curation gear in [flywheel-gear-extensions](https://github.com/naccdata/flywheel-gear-extensions).

-The Attribute Curation gear is launched **per project and per curation type**, e.g. all UDS forms.
+The Attribute Curation gear is launched **per project and per curation type**, e.g. all UDS forms for a single center.
 The files are scheduled using a MinHeap ordered by a specified date key, if applicable (some curation types such as NCARD APOE curation have no ordering).

 The gear creates an instance of the NACC Attribute Deriver, passing it